FredMusoro/CurveLock/README.md

     OPS_LIMIT = 8388608
     MEM_LIMIT = 100000000

 These setting use 100MB of RAM, and takes roughly 5 seconds to complete.
-While this is likely excessive for most uses, this greatly complicates attempts to bruteforce the password.
+While this is likely excessive for most users, this greatly complicates attempts to bruteforce the password.
 On some systems, this may cause failures due to insufficient memory available.

 The first byte if the ID is a version indicator; the current version is `0x0A`.